mshetty149/Placer-and-router-software-for-VLSI/README.md

 # testmenow777.github.io-

-Code to implement the function of routing cells in CAD tools.
+Code to implement the function of Placement and routing of standard cells using C++.